-• Embrace and communicate the State of Virginia and the local Virginia Career Works vision for workforce development.
-The Virginia Career Works Northern Vision is that 'We envision a vibrant business and workforce region that is globally competitive'.
+- Embrace and communicate the State of Virginia and the local Virginia Career Works vision for workforce development.
+The Virginia Career Works Northern Vision is that 'We envision a vibrant business and workforce region that is globally competitive'. - Support and lead employer-led high-quality sector partnerships.
+Over the past decade, the Virginia Career Works Northern Region has started, nurtured, and continued to development partnerships with the region's health care industry, the information technology industry, transportation, and logistics employers, along with targeted efforts for specific employers.

-- Support and lead employer-led high-quality sector partnerships.
-Over the past decade, the Virginia Career Works Northern Region has started, nurtured, and continued to development partnerships with the region's health care industry, the information technology industry, transportation, and logistics employers, along with targeted efforts for specific employers. - Prioritize solutions for racial and economic disparities in education and employment.
+• Prioritize solutions for racial and economic disparities in education and employment.

 The Virginia Career Works Northern works closely with Fairfax County Government, which has adopted its 'One Fairfax' initiative, to reduce and eliminate racial and economic barriers within the jurisdiction.
-The workforce board's efforts are highlighted through our focus on at-risk populations, including at-risk young adults not participating in school or education, our employment focus on adult with disabilities, and our two employment centers located in large County jails (Fairfax and Prince William County). - Achieve outcomes and results through alignment with system partners and leveraging of federal, state, and philanthropic resources.
+The workforce board's efforts are highlighted through our focus on at-risk populations, including at-risk young adults not participating in school or education, our employment focus on adult with disabilities, and our two employment centers located in large County jails (Fairfax and Prince William County).

+Achieve outcomes and results through alignment with system partners and leveraging of federal, state, and philanthropic resources.
 With the relative insufficient amounts of WIOA funding that is allocated to the Virginia Career Works Northern region, as compared to the local workforce area population size and employer base, the Board has emphasized the importance of expanding resources and partner relationships.
-Virginia Career Works Northern is consistently seeking to bring new funding resources to support enhanced service delivery opportunities in FY 2023, total WIOA formula funding represented just 60% of the budget, showing the success of broadening and diversifying workforce funding streams at the local level.
-In FY 2021, the expansion of available workforce funding has included over \$1.1 million in Federal CARES Act grant funding, at least \$1.1 million in Older Worker Senior Community Service Employment Program funding, \$150,000 in philanthropic funding from Truist Bank to support financial empowerment training for low-income adults, among other examples.
+Virginia Career Works Northern is consistently seeking to bring new funding resources to support enhanced service delivery opportunities - in FY 2025, total WIOA formula funding represented just 52% of the budget, showing the success of broadening and diversifying workforce funding streams at the local level.
+In FY 2025, the expansion of available workforce funding has included Federal ARPA grant funding, Older Worker Senior Community Service Employment Program funding, philanthropic funding from Truist Bank to support financial empowerment training for low-income adults, among other examples.
 Another key funding leveraging example is the success of the SkillSource Group Ticket to Work Employment Network, which services adults with disabilities receiving Social Security Disability Income (SSDI) payments.
-Since inception in 2010, the SkillSource Ticket Employment Network has earned nearly \$2 million in outcome payments from the Social Security Administration and those funds have been reinvested into the local workforce system to support other Board priorities.
+Since inception in 2010, the SkillSource Ticket Employment Network has earned over \$2.65 million in outcome payments from the Social Security

+Administration and those funds have been reinvested into the local workforce system to support other Board priorities.